project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/35-eric-jackson-doing-over-150m-in-sales-of-organic-grain-and-soy-started-18mon-ago.md

 ---
-title: 35 Eric Jackson, doing over 150M in sales of organic grain and soy, started 18mon ago
+title: 35 Eric Jackson Doing Over 150m In Sales Of Organic Grain And Soy Started 18mon Ago
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-07-18)